Healthy and safe travel during pregnancy

 Obstetrics and Gynecology Department

-The holiday season is here and many expectant mothers in my obstetrics practice are planning to travel outside of Boulder County, the state, and even the country.
+The summer travel season is here and many expectant mothers in my obstetrics practice are planning to travel outside of Boulder County, the state, and even the country.
 Consequently, they are wondering how to stay healthy and safe while traveling to see friends and family.
 Here are a few of my recommendations:

 Know before you go